rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 === Heating and thermal load

 The heating element follows a complementary load profile designed to introduce representative and demanding thermal conditions.
-Heating is primarily applied at low rotational speeds since high-speed operation already produces significant frictional heating through the interaction of the blades with the water.
+Heating is primarily applied at low rotational speeds since high speed operation already produces significant frictional heating through the interaction of the blades with the water.
 This targeted strategy increases the load on the heating system while avoiding excessive stress on the motor.

-In certain test segments, the bowl is intentionally left without water so that the heating element can reach temperatures above 100 °C. These dry-heating phases are intended to place the heating circuit under additional stress, providing a more complete evaluation of the system's reliability.
+In certain test segments, the bowl is intentionally left without water so that the heating element can reach temperatures above 100 °C. These dry heating phases are intended to place the heating circuit under additional stress, providing a more complete evaluation of the system's reliability.

 === Actuator cycles and test sequence

-Each endurance cycle consists of 20 minutes of operation followed by a 4-minute pause.
+Each endurance cycle consists of 20 minutes of operation followed by a 4 minute pause.
 During the pause, the actuator completes 20 full movements.
 Three consecutive cycles form one cycle block, representing approximately one hour of total operation.

 For profiles that involve heating in the standard endurance programme, the bowl is typically filled with 1.5 litres at the start of each block to compensate for evaporation and spillage through the lid opening, yielding about 1.0 litre working volume.
 In this thesis, heating and evaporation are not modelled, and all tests are conducted with 1.0 litre of water.
 This structured repetition of load, rest, and actuation creates a controlled and repeatable simulation of household use, allowing consistent evaluation of long-term durability.